 The second tier, known as the contributive tier, is paid for by employers and their employees.
 The third tier of healthcare, known as the contributive subsidized tier, is paid for by people whose income is greater than the national average and is also subsidized somewhat by the government.
 Expats can expect to fall into this third category and will need to purchase private healthcare insurance.
 Although this is an additional expense, it costs less to see a doctor and receive treatment in a private hospital in the Dominican Republic than in the U.S. International health insurance may cost up to $200 per month and covers most procedures and emergencies, and even some prescriptions.

-Retire in Dominican Republic – Taxes
+Taxes in the Dominican Republic

 If you plan to earn an income in the Dominican Republic, it is subject to tax.
 Anyone who spends more than 182 days per year in the country is considered a resident.